Understanding the Series Seed Term Sheet

 Series Seed investors may have the right to appoint at least one member to the startup’s board of directors.

 Once the term sheet is negotiated, the parties will move on to the investment documents.
-There currently is a movement in the investor community to try to “standardize” the Series Seed terms and documentation.
-There are now four sets of “open source” equity seed financing documents:
+There is currently a movement in the investor community to try to “standardize” the Series Seed terms and documentation.
+As a result, there are now four sets of “open source” equity seed financing documents:

 - TechStars Model Seed Funding Documents